• Skip to primary navigation

 • Boil for 12 minutes.

-• Remove the crab from the pot and let the crab cool completely on a large plate prior to serving or storing.
+• Remove the crab from the pot and let the crab cool completely on a large plate or in an ice bath prior to serving or storing.
 It typically takes 15-30 minutes for the crab to cool.

 Notes